Terminalia Arjuna (Arjun Tree)

-In addition, 3 to 4 grams Arjuna Bark Powder is advised to take twice daily with Cow’s Ghee and Desi Khand (naturally prepared sugar).
+In addition, 3 to 4 grams Arjuna Bark Powder along with 2 grams of Cissus Quadrangularis is advised to take twice daily with Cow’s Ghee and Desi Khand (naturally prepared sugar).
 It is believed this helps to speed up the proliferative physiological process, which enhances the fracture healing.

 Chronic Low-Grade Fever